 History of the Tolowa Deeni

 The Tolowa were seen as inferior to the Americans, and their rights to the land were taken away, usually by force.
-Diseases killed many of the Tolowa, even before the settlers came and this is likely the way the Point St. George people died (Drucker or Gould ?).
+Diseases killed many of the Tolowa, even before the settlers came and this is likely the way the Point St. George people died (Gould, Pt St George etc).
 The main threat to the Tolowa came from being murdered by the settlers.
 As American settlers took the lands, they forced the Tolowa into smaller areas, and people in the outlying small villages and camps moved to the larger towns like Howonquet.
 One of these large towns, Yontocket, was determined to be significant by Thomas King (1973) for the genocidal events of 1853.
 Yontocket was renamed, Burnt Ranch, because in 1853 the town was literally burnt to the ground during the Nee-dash (World Renewal celebration) and an estimated 600 Athapaskan-speaking people from throughout the region were burned alive (Loren Bommelyn 1985).
 This type of massacre was particularily devastating to the whole of the Athapaskan-speaking peoples of the larger region because the Nee-dash and other yearly spiritual ceremonies were visited by people from the upper Rogue River in Oregon and the Tututni of the Oregon Coast, all of whom looked to Yontocket as the spiritual genesis place (Loren Bommelyn, pers. comm.
 1999, 2000).
 Many tribal leaders were killed and this event is likely an instigator of the Rogue River Indian Wars, begun in 1855.
-Table 2 lists the main massacres while Table 4 points out the many militias created in the Crescent City area, formed to stem the tide of so-called, “Indian depredations”on lands claimed by Americans and other settlers.
+Table 2 lists the main massacres while Table 4 (see expanded tables in the articles) points out the many militias created in the Crescent City area, formed to stem the tide of so-called, “Indian depredations”on lands claimed by Americans and other settlers.

 Massacres, epidemics, and the razing of tribal villages threatened the cultural and genetic survival of the Tolowa people and had the long-term effect of disempowering the Indian people of northern California.
 This history is not unlike the experiences of most if not all Indian Tribes of the Americas.
 To protect themselves, the Howonquet people moved to Stundossun Island, a former island located in the Smith River estuary.
 Until 1910, Nee-dash was held at Stundossun.
 When the island eroded away in 1911, the people moved to the recently created Smith River Rancheria and Nee-dash was held in private homes.
-After the Bureau of Indian Affairs and Congress passed Circular 1665, Indian religions were illegal and actively halted by Indian agents (Reference ?).
+After the Bureau of Indian Affairs and Congress passed Circular 1665, Indian religions were illegal and actively halted by Indian agents (article).
 The Indian Shaker Church (1928) became the institution where many Tolowa practiced their spirituality, mixed with elements of Christianity.
-Nee-dash continued privately until 1978 when the American Indian Religious Freedom Act (1978) was passed.
+Nee-dash continued privately and secretly until 1978 when the American Indian Religious Freedom Act (1978) was passed.
 Loren Bommelyn began building the Dancehouse (ne’srdashdun) at Nelechundun in the early 1980s and it was finished in 1994.
 Nee-dash is now held twice annually, during the summer and winter solstices, at the Nelechundun Dancehouse.
 Nee-dash has also been re-established at the Siletz Reservation in Oregon where another Dancehouse has been built.
 Nelechundun is a salmon fishing camp site about 8 kilometers upriver from Howonquet at the “Henry Riffle,” a place where fishing weirs were placed.
-Nelechundun was part of the Howonquet yetl-ein.
+Nelechundun was part of the Howonquet yetl-ein (politically managed administrative area).
 Loren Bommelyn (pers. comm.
 2000) tells this story of how Nelechundun got started:

 When one of the headmen died at Yontocket, way before the whiteman came, the two sons fought over the ownership, who was going to be the headman controlling that rock out there on the ocean, and they argued and squabbled, and finally one of the brothers said “Fine, then I’m leaving.”
 So former to that, Nelechundun was just a weir site, where they grew tobacco, and camped there.
 Then it became a year-round town after that.
 [At the Henry Riffle?]
 Yep.
 So it was just a subgroup breaking off of Yontocket.
 But then when the … Takelma people came down and stole women from Nelechundun that time, right before the whiteman came, then they went to Yontocket and Howonquet, and they came out and helped them.
 And they kicked their butts.